akxreddy/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 person.Attributes.Add(attributes);
 ```

-## Unstructured data
+## Unstructured data in messages

-Protobuf is a contract-first messaging format, and messages need to be specified in *.proto* files when the app is compiled.
-Protobuf offers some features and well known types to support unknown messages and unstructured data in messages.
+Protobuf is a contract-first messaging format, and an apps messages need to be specified in *.proto* files when the app is compiled.
+Protobuf offers features and well known types to support unstructured data and unknown message types.

 ### Any

 The `Any` type lets you use messages as embedded types without having their *.proto* definition.
-To use the Any type, you need to import `google/protobuf/any.proto`.
+To use the `Any` type, you need to import `any.proto`.

 ```protobuf
 import "google/protobuf/any.proto";